How to set up Sublime Text to be able to render open R Markdown documents.

 ```

-However, with some versions of Python (eg 3.11) this might result in the following error:
+However, depending on the method you used to install Python, this might result in the following error:

 reticulate can only bind to copies of Python built with '--enable-shared'.